29 April 2024

 The Medium's inexorable law of movement

 In taking hold historically, The Medium leaves its stamp and imposes its forms or faces upon everything and everyone everywhere, not just on the Earth.
 It taints even the Moon and Mars.
 It taints and maintains its grip on our mind without our ever noticing it.
-The Medium seeps into every conceivable crevice, more often than not with existentially poisonous effect.
+The Medium has seeped into every single pore of our sociating, more often than not with existentially poisonous effect.
+It intoxicates humanity on all levels.
 It impels all the forms of value to move along with it, according to its own inexorable valorizing movement that forever strives for expansion, for more and more.

 We humans, and especially economist humans, call this endless accumulative circular movement 'economic growth', and we worry when this growth slackens and even turns negative, for it seems to be the source of happiness.
 At the same time, the pace of our lives is dictated by the rate of turnover of The Medium itself, but we remain ignorant of it.
 There is unrelenting pressure to enhance accumulation by cost-cutting at the expense of all those employed, who live from wage income, and by speeding up the pace of work.
-We notice that are lives are hectic.
-The empirical social sciences, such as sociology and psychology, offer superficial explanations.
+We notice that our lives are hectic.
+The empirical social sciences, such as sociology and psychology, offer superficial explanations and perhaps feeble remedies.
 At best we have an inkling about The System or The Rat Race or The Competitive Gainful Game.
 It is experienced as oppressive, brutal and antithetical to our well-being.
 At the same time, The Medium dissociates, enabling individualized freedom of movement to shape lives through consumption in periods of prosperity, when The Medium is circulating and expanding smoothly.
 The Medium is thus existentially ambivalent.
+Our highly prized personal freedom of movement is trumped by the freedom of movement of the valorizing Medium

 Nobody speaks of The Medium, even though it rules our lives through its subterranean movement.
 On the surface we lead our lives wearing the character masks of players in the gainful game into which, behind our backs, The Medium has cast us in set roles.
 We stubbornly delude ourselves that we remain, collectively, the underlying subjects of our own destiny.
-We struggle, through a veil of deep ignorance, and assisted by equally clueless economists, financial experts, central bankers, etc., to come to terms with the many anomalies (inflationary pressures, currency collapses, shortages, disruptions, downturns, slumps, crises, etc.) in the surface movement atop The Medium's endless valorization.
+We struggle, through a veil of deep ignorance, and assisted by equally clueless economists, financial experts, central bankers, etc., to come to terms with the many anomalies (inflationary pressures, currency collapses, shortages, disruptions, downturns, slumps, crises, etc.) in the surface movement atop The Medium's endless valorization, employing the players for its own freedom of movement.
 The struggle on the surface assumes, in particular, the form of more or less deformed, more or less corrupt, democratic politics of state power, all the while fighting to maintain our cherished, individualized, personal freedoms, and voting mainly for the party that promises the best personal standard-of-living outcomes in the gainful game.

 Further reading: An Invisible Global Social Value